Poetry & Prose

 I visit the nearby St Gaudens site (a national park- - w rangers yet) (which I had visited a long time ago) to inquire about my our true goal- MP.
 His house, "The Oaks"-is nearby.
 They tell us exactly where at the Crittenden Bank- which has a Parrish painting but, as it turns out, Ms. Gilbert- who lives there now- does not, for privacy’s sake, want us to drive in

 We had a swell visit to the Portland Museum of Art on this same trip with high points?- the NC Wyeth, the Kents, the Hartley, and the Kiefer!
-I found Winslow Homer's studio on Prout's Neck and went round and took pictures even altho it was clear that the neighbors on this toney, exclusive road did not want interlopers- they had some no entry signs posted- I would feel the same way if I lived there.
+I found Winslow Homer's studio on Prout's Neck and went round and took pictures even altho it was clear that the neighbors on this tony, exclusive road did not want interlopers- they had some no entry signs posted- I would feel the same way if I lived there.

 Homer is pedestrian contrasted to Parrish- he, like St. Gaudens, though not commonplace seems unimaginative (competent to be sure).
 He is a journalist- Parrish is an artist.
 What, after all, I ask Ms.Gilbert- who seems quite the showperson and spokesperson (she has written several books on P and is THE expert) is an artist interested in other than light? but cathy finds MP over the top and garrish.